folio-org/stripes/doc/dev-guide.md

 As a module author, you need to know JavaScript (specifically ES6), React and ideally JSX; and be familiar with UI components (including those available from stripes-components) and understand how to connect to FOLIO web-services.

 (Under the hood, stripes-connect uses [Redux](https://github.com/reactjs/redux) to manage its state.
 But UI module authors should not need to use Redux directly.
-See [the appendix](#appendix-escaping-to-redux) if for some reason you do need access to the underlying Redux store.)
+See [Appendix A](#appendix-a-escaping-to-redux) if for some reason you do need access to the underlying Redux store.)